 Low-carb snacks are often higher in protein and lower in calories and sugar than high-carbohydrate snacks.
 This combination of nutrients allows you to control hunger and maintain energy without gaining weight.

-While there is no specific definition for labeling a food “low-carb,” these snacks get the majority of their calories from lean protein, dietary fiber and heart-healthy fat.
+While there is no specific definition for labeling a food “low-carb,” most of the calories in these snacks come from lean protein, dietary fiber, and heart-healthy fat.
 Prep these easy low-carb snacks so you can grab one quickly when hunger hits.

 ¼ cup of part-skim ricotta topped with ¼ of a chopped avocado and a pinch of salt and pepper.
 Carbohydrates: 6.9 grams

-¼ cup chickpeas mixed with 1 sliced green onion and 1 tablespoon of celery.
+¼ cup chickpeas mixed with one sliced green onion and one tablespoon of celery.
 Drizzle with lemon juice.
 Carbohydrates: 17.1 grams

-½ cup plain yogurt blended with 1 tablespoon of unsweetened peanut butter, 1 teaspoon of cocoa powder and few drops of vanilla extract.
+½ cup plain yogurt blended with one tablespoon of unsweetened peanut butter, one teaspoon of cocoa powder, and a few drops of vanilla extract.
 Carbohydrates: 13 grams

 ¼ cup cucumber slices with one serving of tuna salad (Try our tuna salad from this recipe).
 Carbohydrates: 2.8 grams